AndriiGitHub/STM32_BluePIill_StepperMotor_Proteus/README.md

 # STM32_BluePIill_StepperMotor_Proteus
 STM32CubeIDE 1.10.1, Proteus 8.13

-Stepping Motor with using driver ULN2003A
+Stepper Motor with using driver ULN2003A
 Not use Arduino Lib

 Library Installation :